arduino/arduino-create-agent/README.md

 - To prevent malicious websites to perform request on the Agent through your browser, we use [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 You can control who has access through the `origin` field on the configuration file: see [Configure](#configure)
 - Every url that needs to be downloaded, or command that needs to be ran has to be signed by a trusted party.
 You can control who is trusted through the `trusted` folder: see [Configure](#configure)
 - Commands are whitelisted, so even a trusted party can't execute a malicious command.
 You can control which commands are whitelisted through the `whitelist` field of the configuration file: see [Configure](#configure)

+## SSL Certificates
+The agent creates is available in https thanks to a certificate created by a self-signed certification authority.
+This doesn't improve directly security, but allows the Agent to be contacted by website running in https.

 # Configure
 ## config.ini